DS Annotation – Multiple implementation of Service

 The implementation can be divided into 3 simple steps:

-1. Create an interface which each of Service implementation would implement.
+1. Create an interface that each Service implementation would adhere to.

 2. Implement concrete service implementations